-SMSNA is pleased to announce that the 6th annual Essay Prize competition for trainees.
+SMSNA is pleased to announce the 7th annual Essay Prize competition for trainees.

 Clinical trainees in medicine, surgery and psychology (residents, fellows, medical students, graduate students, nursing students and PA students) are eligible to submit their original research papers, scientific reports, or case reports in sexual medicine for three prizes of $1,500 for the best manuscript in one of the following categories: